reimagined/resolve/docs/advanced-techniques.md

 The incremental import allows you to import into an event store only those events that do not already exist in this event store.
 The incremental import also skips events that are older (have an older timestamp) than the latest event in the recipient event store.

+### Basic Incremental Import

-To import events incrementally, pass an array of events to an event store adapter's `incrementalImport` method.
+To import events incrementally, pass an array of events to an event store adapter's [incrementalImport](api-reference.md#incrementalimport) method.

 The code sample below demonstrates how to implement and API endpoint that incrementally imports events into the application's event store.